evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 **Final Equation Ready to Solve:**
 $$-16x = 46x - 93$$
 **Step 1: Isolate x-terms by subtracting 46x from both sides.** $$-16x - 46x = -93$$ $$-62x = -93$$ **Step 2: Solve for x by dividing both sides by -62.** $$x = \frac{-93}{-62}$$ **Step 3: Simplify the fraction.** Both 93 and 62 are divisible by 31 (since $93 = 3 \times 31$ and $62 = 2 \times 31$).
 The negative signs cancel. $$x = \frac{93 \div 31}{62 \div 31}$$ $$x = \frac{3}{2}$$ **Check for Excluded Values:** The original denominators were 5, 4, 5, 5, and 2.
 Since none of the original denominators contained the variable $x$, there are **no excluded values ($\emptyset$)**.
 Therefore, the solution is valid. **Final Solution:** $$x = \frac{3}{2}$$
-### Solving the Equation WITHOUT a Full LCD Strategy = Same Result, more steps, harder
+### Problem 1) Solving the Equation WITHOUT a Full LCD Strategy = Same Result, more steps, harder

 **Original Equation:**
 $$-x + \frac{x}{5} = \frac{-21}{4} + \frac{14x}{5} + \frac{3}{5} - \frac{x}{2}$$